Phil Urban

 Philip Charles Urban (born 9 February 1963) is CEO of Mitchells & Butlers, which runs around 1,700 managed pubs, bars and restaurants throughout the United Kingdom.

 Early life

 Philip Charles Urban was born in February 1963 in Wood Green.
 Urban has an MBA and is a qualified management accountant (CIMA).
 He went to the independent Latymer Upper School.

 Career

+Urban's first job was in the finance graduate programme at Trusthouse Forte Hotels.
+He went on to work for Ladbrokes, Lloyd's Bank and Clifton Inns.
+Following this he moved to Whitbread, where he ran the pub restaurants division, and then the Rank Group.
+From 2 June 2008 to 31 October 2014, Urban was a director of Grovesnor Casinos.

 In September 2015, Mitchells & Butlers issued a profits warning and dismissed CEO, Alistair Darby.
-He was replaced by Phil Urban, who joined as COO in January having been managing director of Grosvenor Casinos and had previously run Whitbread's pub restaurants division.
+He was replaced by Phil Urban, who joined as COO in January.
 His basic salary will be £510,000.